MikeiLL/obliteration.com/_posts/2024-04-24-pair-of-mom.md

 A pair of mom.
 Bugged out.
 She says something about worries.
 Worries or work.
 Younger mom, but still wrinkled.
 Mom wrinkled young but this was a younger mom than she is.

 Rivka smells fantastic.
 Always.
-Wonder how Kathy Acker smelled?
-Ever wonder how the breath or feet of an idol smelled?
+Not necessarily to themselves.
+Maybe not to you.
+Wonder how Kathy Acker smelled.

+Kathy, like Rikki, didn't have much in the way of a mother.

+–cHiLLz